Gsan95/MyDataScienceProjects/README.md

 ### MyDataScienceProjects
-This repository contains my projects/works during the learning of Data Science and Engineering.
+This repository contains my projects/works done while the pursuing of Data Science and Engineering.